wcgu1993/SPENCER/CodeBERT/README.md

-# SPENCER Training and Evaluation
+# SPENCER Training and Evaluation with CodeBERT

+The SPENCER training consists of three steps: dual-encoder training, cross-encoder training, and dual-encoder distillation.
+The dual-encoder distillation begins only after the completion of the dual-encoder training.

 ## Cross Encoder Training